-Offering pixellated array assemblies that include crystals such as CdW04, CsI(Tl), BGO, and LYSO or other materials such as scintillating plastic.
+Offering pixellated array assemblies that include crystals such as LYSO, CdW04, CsI(Tl) and BGO or other materials such as scintillating plastic.
 Saint-Gobain can also produce crystal arrays made from other materials not grown by Saint-Gobain.
 We offer a variety of design options and reflector materials to optimize array performance for your application.
-Our manufacturing process ensures high light output as well as excellent pixel to pixel uniformity with minimal crosstalk.
+Our manufacturing process ensures high light output as well as excellent pixel-to-pixel uniformity with minimal crosstalk.

 The type of material depends on the application, and the information being sought.

 There are many design options in terms of pixel size, the number of pixels, pixel separator materials (reflective and/or radiation barrier) and crystal surface finishes.

 Linear Array Assemblies (single row of pixels) – Linear array assemblies are typically used with pixelated photodiodes and used quite often in security type applications, most common are baggage scanners, cargo inspection, and other non-destructive testing.
 When used in a medical application, crystals such as LYSO are used in Bone Mineral Densitometry machines.